"The U.S. Food and Drug Administration today approved TOBI Podhaler (tobramycin inhalation powder) for the management of cystic fibrosis

 Potential for Other Drugs to Affect Ivacaftor

 In vitro studies showed that ivacaftor and metabolite M1 were substrates of CYP3A enzymes (i.e., CYP3A4 and CYP3A5).
+Exposure to ivacaftor is reduced by concomitant CYP3A inducers and increased by concomitant CYP3A inhibitors [see DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS].
 KALYDECO dosing recommendations for co-administration with CYP3A inhibitors or inducers are shown in Figure 2.

 The vertical lines are at 0.8, 1.0 and 1.25, respectively.